|

 Some quick

-sellers at most yard sales include:
+sellers at most yard sale's include Books

-you don't intend to read again
+you don't intend to read again,

-Old Computer and Video Games
+Old Computer and Video Games,

-Video Cassette Tapes and DVD's
+Video Cassette Tapes and DVD's,

-Music CD's, Cassette Tapes and Vinyl Records
+Music CD's, Cassette Tapes and Vinyl Records,

-Dolls, Action Figures and Toys
+Dolls, Action Figures and Toys and

-Unwanted Clothing
+Unwanted Clothing.

 Here's a